mishra-18/Nutrition-Facts-Based-LLM/README.md

 ```
 pip install -r requirements
 ```
-* You can get you google api key from makersuite.google.com Go to .env, open it and add your api key ```GOOGLE_API_KEY="your api key"```
+* You can get you google api key from makersuite.google.com.
+Go to .env, open it and add your api key ```GOOGLE_API_KEY="your api key"```

-**Finally run this command**
+:snake: **Finally run this command**
 ```
 python app.py
 ```
+## License
+This project is licensed under the Apache 2.0.